-cleanly handles so many continuous integration issues that it is not worth fooling around with obsolete
+cleanly handles so many continuous integration issues that it is very worthwhile in terms of effort to setup tests and improving test coverage to incrementally upgrade from obsolete

 nose and legacy